CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 For specific steps on how to log into cumulusnetworks.com and download the NetQ files, refer to {{<exlink url="https://docs.cumulusnetworks.com/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-System-Platform/Prepare-Existing-NetQ-Appliance/" text="Download the bootstrap and NetQ installation tarballs" >}} in the NetQ documentation.
 Specific steps on how to copy the tarballs onto a remote HTTP server vary depending on the specific HTTP server software.
 This following example shows you how to set up an HTTP server with Apache on a Debian- or Ubuntu-based Linux system.

 1. Download these two required installation files from cumulusnetworks.com:
-    - bootstrap
+    - Bootstrap
-    - appliance (cloud)
+    - Appliance (Cloud)
-2. Install apache2.
+2. Install Apache2.
 3. Confirm the services are running.
 4. Copy the tarball files to the `/var/www/html` directory (with permissions).
 5. Derive HTTP staging URLs for the next steps.

 ### Install the NetQ Application

-This step sets up the NetQ Cloud server.
-This process installs the NetQ Cloud server application to be able to receive and aggregate agent data and transport the data securely to the cloud associated with your account.
+This process installs the NetQ Cloud server application to be able to receive and aggregate agent data, and transport the data securely to the cloud associated with your account.

 - You must stage the bootstrap and install tarball files in either the local filesystem on netq-ts or on a remote HTTP server accessible from netq-ts.
 See the {{<link text="previous section" title="#Stage the NetQ Installation Tarballs" >}} for instructions.
 - The NetQ configuration key associated with the NetQ site/premises that this simulation will occupy is required.
 You receive the key from Cumulus Networks by email as part of NetQ Cloud onboarding.

 For more complete information about installing NetQ, refer to the {{<exlink url="https://docs.cumulusnetworks.com/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-System-Platform/Prepare-Existing-NetQ-Appliance/" text="NetQ documentation" >}}.
 To complete the NetQ Cloud Server installation in the Cumulus demo topology, follow these steps:

 1. Perform the NetQ server bootstrap with the bootstrap tarball.

-Use `eth0` as the interface identifier.
-This step takes a few minutes.
+   - Use `eth0` as the interface identifier.
+   - `<URL-path>` is either a local filesystem absolute path or an HTTP server URL starting with `http://`.

     ```
     vagrant@netq-ts:~$  netq bootstrap master interface eth0 tarball <URL-path>/netq-bootstrap-X.Y.Z.tgz